Home Latest PDF of RPFT: Registered Pulmonary Function Technologist

 image

-Explanation: Delayed analysis of an arterial blood gas trial without ice preservation can lead to continued cellular metabolism, which consumes oxygen and produces carbon dioxide.
+Explanation: Delayed analysis of an arterial blood gas demo without ice preservation can lead to continued cellular metabolism, which consumes oxygen and produces carbon dioxide.
 This typically results in a falsely decreased PaO2 and increased PaCO2.
-A 30-minute delay without cooling is significant enough to question the reliability of these results, necessitating a repeat trial with proper handling (iced and analyzed within 15 minutes).
-Verifying with pulse oximetry only addresses SaO2, not PaO2 or PaCO2, and recalibration does not address trial handling errors.
+A 30-minute delay without cooling is significant enough to question the reliability of these results, necessitating a repeat demo with proper handling (iced and analyzed within 15 minutes).
+Verifying with pulse oximetry only addresses SaO2, not PaO2 or PaCO2, and recalibration does not address demo handling errors.

 Quest